Secret to the best 5-Step Flower Jam Thumbprint Cookies

 Ingredients

-- 1/4 cup seedless raspberry or strawberry jam (or your favorite flavor)
+• 0.25 cup seedless jam raspberry or strawberry, or your favorite flavor

 Instructions

-1. Prepare the Dough: In a large bowl, whisk together the flour and salt.
-In a separate bowl of a stand mixer fitted with the paddle attachment, beat the cold, cubed butter and sugar on medium speed until the mixture looks like wet sand, about 2-3 minutes.
+Whisk flour and salt in a bowl.
+In a stand mixer bowl, beat cold butter and sugar on medium speed until mixture looks like wet sand, about 2-3 minutes.

-2. Combine Ingredients: Add the egg yolk and vanilla extract to the butter-sugar mixture and beat until just combined.
-Reduce the mixer speed to low and gradually add the flour mixture, mixing until the dough just starts to come together.
+Add egg yolk and vanilla to the butter-sugar mixture.
+Beat until just combined.
+Gradually add flour mixture on low speed until dough starts to come together.
 Do not overmix.

-3. Shape the Cookies: Turn the dough out onto a lightly floured surface and gently bring it together into a ball.
-Divide the dough into 24 equal pieces and roll each piece into a 1-inch ball.
-Place the balls about 2 inches apart on a parchment-lined baking sheet.
+Turn dough onto lightly floured surface.
+Divide into 24 equal pieces, roll each into 1-inch balls, and place 2 inches apart on parchment-lined baking sheet.

-4. Create the Flower Shape: Use your thumb or the back of a 1/2-teaspoon measuring spoon to press an indentation into the center of each ball.
-With a small, sharp knife, make five evenly spaced cuts around the edge of each cookie, cutting about halfway toward the center indentation.
+Use your thumb or 1/2 tsp measuring spoon to press an indentation in the center of each ball.
+Make five evenly spaced cuts around each cookie, cutting halfway toward the center.

-5. Chill and Fill: Place the baking sheet in the refrigerator to chill for at least 30 minutes.
-While chilling, preheat your oven to 375°F (190°C).
-Once chilled, fill each indentation with about 1/2 teaspoon of jam.
+Chill baking sheet for at least 30 minutes while preheating oven to 375°F (190°C).
+Fill each indentation with about 1/2 tsp jam.

-6. Bake: Bake for 12-15 minutes, or until the edges are lightly golden.
-Let the cookies cool on the baking sheet for 5 minutes before transferring them to a wire rack to cool completely.
+Bake for 12-15 minutes, until edges are lightly golden.
+Cool on baking sheet 5 minutes, then transfer to wire rack to cool completely.

 Frequently Asked Questions